A Sales Professional’s Guide to Successful Cold Email

 Awesome, let's take it even further by equipping you with nine golden nuggets that will supercharge your cold email marketing effectiveness.

-If you implement them all, you could be looking at 30-50% open rates and 10-25% response rates, so pay close attention.
+If you implement them all, you could be looking at increased open and response rates.
+So pay close attention.

 1. Make Your Cold Email Subject Line Interesting